On Eigenvectors, Approximations and the Feynman Propagator: Calculating with eigenvectors

-We now turn our attention to the Feynman propagator for the harmonic oscillator.
+Next we turn our attention to the harmonic oscillator.
 The Hamiltonian for the system is

 where $\omega$ is the angular frequency.
-Thus the time evolution operator is
+Thus the time evolution operator one gets from the Schr\"odinger equation for a time independent Hamiltonian is

-To be able to calculate the Feynman propagator $\langle x_1|K^t|x_0\rangle$ using the bases in the space $H_N$ we need a factorization that separates the $P$- and $Q$-parts of the time evolution operator.
-The literature knows various factorizations of the operator, stated for operators satisfying the commutator relation $[Q,P]=i\hbar$.
-A first obstacle is the already mentioned fact that no finite dimensional Hilbert space can satisfy this relation.
-But we can find a subspace of $H$ where the commutation relation holds.
-This justifies an indirect argument where one calculates the value of the propagator in the spaces $H N$ using a factorized version of the time evolution operator that only in the ultraproduct is the right operator.
-However, here arises another obstacle.
-The subspace of $H$ that we find will be $L_2([0,a])$, the Hilbert space built of (equivalence classes of )square integrable functions $h:[0,a]\to{\bf C}$, for a suitable real $a$.
-If we use the ordinary position and momentum operators
+To be able to use our eigenvector method to calculate the Feynman propagator $\langle x_1|K^t|x_0\rangle$ or the kernel $K(x_0,x_1,t)$ using the bases in the space $H_N$, we need to know the matrix of the time evolution operator in one of our bases.
+To find such a matrix is hard.
+One solution used by the physicists, is that they factorise the operator.
+In particular, they try to find a factorisation that separates the $P$- and $Q$-parts of the time evolution operator.
+The literature knows various factorisations of the operator, stated for operators satisfying the commutator relation $[Q,P]=i\hbar$.
+A first obstacle for us is the already mentioned fact that no finite dimensional Hilbert space can satisfy this relation.
+However, we reason as follows: As we can embed the standard $L_2$-space into $H$ and the factorisation holds in $L_2$, it holds in the image of the embedding.
+More specifically, what we calculate is not the propagator in the spaces $H_N$, and the limit may not be the propagator in the ultraproduct model $H$ either (we cannot guarantee the right commutator $[Q,P]$ outside the image of $L_2(\R)$, as - although the Weyl commutator relation holds in a dense set - the Weyl operators do not form continuous representations in all of $H$.
+However, what we are calculating, is the kernel, and thus we can use any expression for $K^t_N$ as long as it satisfies

+for a dense set of functions $\phi$, and this will be guaranteed by our observations in section~\ref{embedding}.

+We look at a factorisation of the time evolution operator from \cite{QA}.
+This is formulated for operators $A$, $B$ and $C$ satisfying $[A,B]=C$, $[A,C]=2\gamma A$, $[B,C]=-2\gamma B$ (and these are true of the operators we are interested in, when $[Q,P]=i\hbar$ and Baker-Campbell-Hausdorff holds for the operators), and it gives coefficients $\alpha,\beta$ satisfying

+Quijas and Aguilar seem to have some typos in their paper (the third term of the third equation in (55) should be positive, and (59) is not what you get by substitution).
+But their result satisfies the equations given by the method, producing

 and